 May 19, 2019.
 "Millennials - The Entitled Generation?"
 Melinda Estabrooks, See Hear Love.

 March 1, 2019. “” Ellen Samek, National Post.

 Speaking and Consulting

-My teaching and research interests position me to speak and consult about religion and culture in Canada, religious nones, why people leave the church and will they ever come back, flourishing congregations, youth/millennials and religion, comparing religion in Canada and the United States (particularly in evangelical settings), practical and theological responses for churches in twenty-first century Canada, social problems and inequality, and survey construction and design.
+My teaching and research interests position me to speak and consult about congregations, religious nones, millennials, why people leave the church and will they ever come back, youth/millennials and religion, comparing religion in Canada and the United States (particularly in evangelical settings), practical and theological responses for churches in twenty-first century Canada, social problems and inequality, and survey construction and design.
 In the past I have spoken in a variety of settings, including denominational leader meetings, church board and leadership consultations, congregational settings, small group gatherings, youth leader conferences, and teen or young adult retreats.

 Please if you are interested in me spending time with your group; I would love to hear from you and I am open to developing material specific to your group’s needs and interests.

 Recent Conference Presentations

 2020.
 “None of the Above: Nonreligious Identity in the US and Canada.”
 Author of “Authors Meets Critics” session for Society for the Scientific Study of Religion Annual Meeting in Pittsburgh, PA.
 Forthcoming.